d-u-c-t-r-a-n/Dataverse/README.md

 > Do not allow double quotation marks (`"`) to be written to the database.

-The plugin runs on create and update, inspects incoming values, and blocks the operation if any targeted field contains a double quote.
+The plugin runs on create and update, inspects incoming values, and blocks the operation if any targeted field contains a double quote and replaces it with a single quote instead.